AirTags vs SpyTec GL300: The Charging Problem Nobody Talks About

 Customer Reviews

-4.2/5 stars on Amazon with 30,000+ reviews is a strong signal.
-Users consistently praise the tracking accuracy and app interface.
-The negative reviews cluster around battery life complaints, which tracks with the charging issue.
+4.2/5 stars on Amazon with 30,000+ reviews.
+Users consistently praise tracking accuracy.
+The negative reviews cluster around battery life, which is the core issue at any fleet scale.

 Where SpyTec Falls Short for Business Use